 Some patients may experience a degree of pain, but this is rarely severe.
 The local anaesthetic stings briefly but the aspiration procedure should not be sore.
-We can give you more local anaesthetic if you need it.
-You may get some chest discomfort or coughing, which can happen when we drain larger volumes of air or fluid from the pleural space.
+If needed, we can give further local anaesthetic.
+You may get some chest discomfort or coughing associated with draining larger volumes of air or fluid from the pleural space.
 This usually settles over a few minutes, but we occasionally give painkillers to treat this.
-After discharge from hospital, your chest could be sore for a little while and you might need some mild painkillers.
+After discharge from hospital, the chest may be sore for a little while and you may need some mild painkillers.